Kuadrant/multicluster-gateway-controller/docs/proposals/provider-agnostic-dns-health-checks.md

 ## Proposal

+Currently, this functionality will be added to the existing MGC, and executed within that component.
+This will be created with the knowledge that it may need to be made into an external component in the future.

 #### `DNSPolicy` resource

 The presence of the `healthCheck` means that for every DNS endpoint (that is either an A record, or a CNAME to an external host),